 Also, think about making your own super easy no-cook playdough instead of buying it!

-Going back to John Rosemond, he says, “The few toys you buy should be ones your child can take apart and put together on his own and that allow for lots of creative, constructive behavior.
+Going back to John Rosemond, he says, “The few toys you buy should be ones your child can take apart and put together on his own and that allows for lots of creative, constructive behavior.
 Crayons, clay, Lincoln Logs, Legos, Bristle Blocks, and large cardboard “bricks” are appropriate.”

 If you enjoyed this article you might also enjoy: